jw-ng/airflow-dynamic-dags/README.md

 ## Testing

+### Installing test requirements

-To run the tests, you will first need to install the dev requirements.
-You can do so by running the following:
+You will first need to install the dev requirements:

 ```shell
 pipenv install --dev